chantastic/reactpatterns/_posts/2016-08-17-stateless-function.markdown

 }
 {% endhighlight %}

-But you could get the same affect with other functions.
+You could get the same affect with other functions.

 {% highlight ts %}
 const getStyle = context => ({